CaptainCrowbar/unicorn-lib/unicorn/file.md

 native `rename()` call if possible, but will attempt a copy-and-delete operation if this fails.
-This follows the same rules, and respects the same flags, as `copy_file()`, except that moving a file to itself always succeeds, and directories are always moved recursively (the `fs_recurse` flag is only needed if an existing directory is to be replaced).
+This follows the same rules, and respects the same flags, as `copy_file()`, except that moving a file to itself always succeeds, and directories are always moved recursively (the `File::recurse` flag is only needed if an existing directory is to be replaced).
 This will throw `std::system_error` if anything goes wrong.

 * `void` **`remove_file`**`(const U8string& file, uint32_t flags = 0)`
 * `void` **`remove_file`**`(const NativeString& file, uint32_t flags = 0)`

 Delete a file or directory.
-If the `fs_recurse` flag is set, directories will be deleted recursively (like `rm -rf`; this will not follow symbolic links);
-the flag is not needed to delete an empty directory.
+If the `File::recurse` flag is set, directories will be deleted recursively (like `rm -rf`; this will not follow symbolic links); the flag is not needed to delete an empty directory.
 This will do nothing if the named file does not exist to begin with.
-It will throw `std::system_error` if the name is not a legal filename, if the name refers to a non-empty directory and the `fs_recurse` flag was not set, or if the caller does not have permission to delete the file.
+It will throw `std::system_error` if the name is not a legal filename, if the name refers to a non-empty directory and the `File::recurse` flag was not set, or if the caller does not have permission to delete the file.

 ## Directory iterators ##